+The Hebrew University of Jerusalem

 Syllabus

 History Politics and Field Trips in Jerusalem - 56117

-Last update 30-09-2023
+Last update 22-10-2024

 HU Credits: 4

+Degree/Cycle: 1st degree (Bachelor)

 Responsible Department: Political Science

 Academic year: 0

 Semester: Yearly

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

-Course/Module Coordinator: Prof. Menachem Hofnung Dr. Shaked Bareket
+Course/Module Coordinator: Prof. Menachem Hofnung Dr Shaked Bareket

 Coordinator Email: msmh@mail.huji.ac.il, shaked.bareket@mail.huji.ac.il

-Coordinator Office Hours: Prof. Hofnung, appointment by mail Dr. Bareket: appointment by mail
+Coordinator Office Hours: Prof. Hofnung, appointment by mailn msmh@mail.huji.ac.il Dr. Bareket: Wed.
+16-17 or appointment by mail shaked.bareket@mail.huji.ac.il

-Teaching Staff: Prof Menachem Hofnung, Dr. Shaked Bareket
+Teaching Staff: Prof. Menachem Hofnung, Dr. Shaked Bareket

 Course/Module description:

-Course description: The course is based on 8 field trips, lectures preceding each field trip and a concluding class meeting.
+Course description: The course is based on 8 field trips (including one double tour over two consecutive Wednesdays in November 2024), lectures preceding each field trip and a concluding class meeting.
 The importance of Jerusalem in the history of the three monotheistic religions has made it one of the most researched cities in the world.

 Its geographical location and its religious and political importance have made Jerusalem a city whose history has been interwoven with world history and politics for generations.
 During the course we will explore the political history of the city from the beginning of the first millennium BC to the beginning of the third millennium AD.
 The course will rotate with classroom lectures and field trips.
 Course topics: Jerusalem as the capital of the ancient Jewish kingdom, the conquests of the city and the country by the ancient world powers, the emergence of Christianity and its reign in the Mediterranean basin and Europe, the effects of Muslim, Crusader, Mamluk and Ottoman conquests of the city; In the modern age, we will cover the exit from the walls, the British Mandate period, the wars over Jerusalem in 1948 and 1967, and the political and geographical realities of the 21st century.

+Course/Module aims:

-Course/Module aims: To know, understand and watch the development of a city over 3000 years of documented history.
+To know, understand and watch the development of a city over 3000 years of documented history.
 This is with the perspective of understanding global and regional politics and their impact on the city and its history.

+Learning outcomes - On successful completion of this module, students should be able to:

+To enable students to understand and analyze local politics in perspective world history through a combination of classroom study and field trips.

+Attendance requirements(%):

-Learning outcomes - On successful completion of this module, students should be able to: To enable students to understand and analyze local politics in perspective world history through a combination of classroom study and field trips.
-Attendance requirements(%): 85% Teaching arrangement and method of instruction: In class lectures and active tours moderated by the teachers, in historic sites within the city of Jerusalem Course/Module Content:
+Teaching arrangement and method of instruction: In class lectures and active tours moderated by the teachers, in historic sites within the city of Jerusalem

+Course/Module Content:

-Lecture # 1 (18.10.2023) - Introduction: The Political History of Jerusalem.
-Tour No. 1 (25.10.2023) - Nabi Samuel: Panoramic and historical review of Jerusalem and Its environs.
-Lecture # 2 (1.11.2023) - Struggles for control of Jerusalem and limited independence under a world superpower, the Roman Empire.
+Lecture # 1 (30.10.2024) - Introduction: The Political History of Jerusalem.
+Tour No. 1 (06.11.2024) - Nabi Samuel: Panoramic and historical review of Jerusalem and Its environs.

+Lecture # 2 (13.11.2024) - Struggles for control of Jerusalem and limited independence under a world superpower, the Roman Empire.